wxWidgets/Phoenix/docker/README.rst

     inv build-wxpython -i ubuntu-18.04

-That will do build for all Pythons that are set up in the image, and both gtk2 and gtk3 if the image supports gtk2 (some don't.)
+That will do a build for all Pythons that are set up in the image, and both gtk2 and gtk3 if the image supports gtk2 (some don't.)
 To narrow the build down to just one Python and one port, a command like this can be used::